Hemanth3303/Cpp-ConsoleApp-CMake-Template/README.md

 # Cpp-ConsoleApp-CMake-Template
-A template application for C++ using CMake
+A template for making a Console Application in C++ using CMake

 ## Usage Example
 Specify a generator manually like so: